• Facebook

 Treatment and Management

-As of 2022, there is no FDA-approved therapy for MELAS.
+There is currently no FDA-approved therapy for MELAS.
 Treatment and management of MELAS is symptomatic and supportive.

 This may include: